Anangpal Tomar: Patronage to Hindi

 The use of this 'श्री अणंगपाल' is highly important.
 The actual Father of medieval Hindi is Anangpal ll and its birthplace is Haryana.
-The source of languages of Tulsidas and Amir khusrau was this area only.
+This region was the source of languages of Tulsidas and Amir khusrau.
 The credit for the development of Hindi is given to Amir Khusrau but according to historian and epigraphist Harihar Niwas Dwivedi, the reality is that it was designed many centuries before him by Tomars of Delhi and it's complete refinement was done by Tomars of Gwalior.

 Legacy

 According to farishta, in Northern India, there existed a group of almost 150 kingdoms whose rulers considered the Tomar emperors of Delhi their Chief.
 This group of kings is believed to have existed during the reign of Anangpal II as well.
 The rulers of these kingdoms only later on participated in the 1st and 2nd Battle of Tarain under the leadership of Tomar emperor Chahadpal Tomar (better known as Govind Rai) who was the cousin and commander in chief of Prithviraj Chauhan.